Ultimate Guide To WordPress RSS

 RSS Includes Pages and Custom Post Types

-RSS Includes Pages and Custom Post Types Plugin For WordPress
+(RSS Includes Pages and Custom Post Types Plugin For WordPress)

-Install RSS Includes Pages if you want to include pages in your WordPress RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).
+Install RSS Includes Pages and Custom Post Types if you would like to include pages in your WordPress RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).

 For more details, go here:

-Important Info
+Useful Info

-Useful Tips
+WordPress RSS – Useful Tips

-Tip #1 – WP Comment RSS Feeds
+Tip #1 – WordPress Comment RSS Feeds

-Comments RSS
+Comments Feed

 (Comments RSS)

-(RSS comments feed items as seen using Firefox)
+(Comments feed entries seen using Firefox)

-Like post entries, your comments feed content will display differently depending on which web browser you use …
+Like post entries, your comments feed content will display differently depending on which browser you use …

-Again, you can check what the comments RSS feed contains by pasting the feed URL into an online feedreader …
+Again, you can check the feed content by pasting the URL of the feed into a feedreader …

-Paste the comments feed URL into a feedreader to view the content.
+Paste the comments feed URL into a feed reader to view the content.

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: